Sunday, 30 June 2013

 Brignon was a very pretty old village on a promontory overlooking the river, full of archways, cobbled lanes, a fine church and so on, but it had one great fault – the bar no longer existed.
 It had been there when the Topoguide was written in 2008, but five years later there was no trace of it.
 We were not as philosophical about this as we had been about the lack of a bar at Ners, but there was nothing for it but to continue.

-Descending dramatically from the church, we got onto the D7 and crossed the Gardon at last, on a long bridge that hinted at the possibility of massive floods, although the river flowed tamely within its bed, between wide water meadows.
+Descending dramatically from the church, we got onto the D7 and crossed the Gardon at last, on a long bridge that hinted at the possibility of massive floods, although at the moment the river was flowing tamely within its bed, between wide water meadows.

 After that we kept climbing and soon got to the unprepossessing outskirts of Sauzet – raw new houses on bare blocks for the most part.